Historical Mileage Rates Year by Year From 2018 to 2026

 The post-pandemic crisis was certainly the most significant reason for that change.
 In the middle of 2022, retail gas prices in the USA grew over $5 per gallon for the first time in history.
 Even though the prices dropped significantly below $4 and stabilized by the end of the year, we can surely attribute the change to instability.

-- 21 cents per mile for medical and moving purposes (down 1 cent from 2023).
+- 20.5 cents per mile for medical and moving purposes (down half a cent from 2025)

 How to calculate your mileage reimbursement?

-The formula for mileage reimbursement is quite simple.
+The formula for mileage reimbursement is pretty simple.
 You need to know two things:

-- Business miles driven.
-You must record each business-related drive using a manual log or an app like MileIQ.
+- Business miles driven — must record each business-related drive using a manual log or an app like MileIQ.

 When you have all the data, you can start calculating using this formula: